taskless/taskless/docs/packages/client/env.md

 # Taskless Environment Variables

-Most Queue options in Taskless can be represented via [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) or colloquially "env" values.
+Most options in Taskless can be represented via [Environment Variables](https://en.wikipedia.org/wiki/Environment_variable) or colloquially "env" values.
 Env values are not committed to your repository and often contain senstive information such as secrets.
 Most deployment targets including Vercel, Heroku, and Netlify all allow you to specify env values as part of your app's configuration.

 Taskless recommends storing the bulk of your configuration in env values.